This is no new thing that reading newspaper holds a very chief position in the IAS exam preparation.

 From the Mains to the interview round the current affairs portion holds a chief position and moreover, during the interview round as well, the interviewers do not fail to test the knowledge of the candidate in every such way.

-# Newspapers are one of the most reliable sources because it contains facts and opinions in a very balanced way.
+# Newspapers are one of the most reliable sources because they contain facts and opinions in a very balanced way.

 From the newly introduced government policies to sports, everything is available in the esteemed daily.